Network Models: Algebras of network operads

 The solution is to use a class of noncommutative monoids dubbed `graphic monoids' by Lawvere \cite{Law}: namely, those that obey the identity $aba =ab$.
 These allow us to construct a one-colored network model $\Gamma \maps \S \to \Mon$ whose network operad $\CN_\Gamma$ acts on $A_{\rm deg}$.
 For our USB device example, the relation $aba = ab$ means that first attempting to connect some USB cables between some devices ($a$), second attempting to connect some further USB cables ($b$), and third attempting to connect some USB cables \emph{precisely as attempted in the first step} ($a$, again) has the same result as only performing the first two steps ($ab$).

 In fact, one-colored network models constructed from graphic monoids appear to be sufficient to model a wide array of constraints on the structural design and behavioral tasking of agents.
-We are currently investigating the extent to which this provides an expressive yet tractable class of network operads.
+For more on network models arising from noncommutative monoids, see \cite{Moeller}.